 The Paper stock window enables you to view the list of paper stocks that are defined on the press and that are available for printing.
 You access the Paper stock window from the Resource Center.

-There is an icon that indicates which paper stock is loaded in the printer.
+An icon indicates which paper stock is loaded in the press.